EDUCATION LIBRARY ARCHIVE

-Miss the webinar or want a look back?
-You can view the presentation slides here.
+Missed the webinar or want a look back?

 There is nationwide interest in supporting sustainable and active transportation modes such as bicycling and walking due to the many benefits associated with them, including reduced congestion, lower emissions and improved health.
 Although the number of bicyclists is increasing, safety remains a top concern.
 In urban areas, a common crash type involving bicycles at intersections is the “right hook” where a right-turning vehicle collides with a through bicyclist.
 While geometric treatments and pavement markings have been studied, there is a lack of research on signal timing treatments to address right-hook bicycle-vehicle conflicts.